tardate/LittleArduinoProjects/Electronics101/PWM/MotorControlModule/README.md

 * low-side MOSFET (NIKOS P0903BDG) controls the output
 * NOTE: output connections share a common +ve with power input, but **not** a common ground

-Here's my re-drawing of the module circuit in Fritzing:
+Here's my re-drawing of the module circuit designed with Fritzing: see [MotorControlModule.fzz](./MotorControlModule.fzz).

 ![bb](./assets/MotorControlModule_bb.jpg?raw=true)